jwarley/fzt/README.md

 # fzt

-Quickly switch between tabs using only the keyboard, by fuzzy-searching over the tabs' title text, analogous to what [fzf](https://github.com/junegunn/fzf) provides for files.
+Quickly switch between tabs using only the keyboard by fuzzy-searching over the tabs' title text, analogous to what [fzf](https://github.com/junegunn/fzf) provides for files.
 Default shortcut: Ctrl + e

 ## Match semantics